behave/behave/docs/api.rst

  Scenario: test something
   Given some known state
    then some observed outcome.

-These decorators do not appear anywhere in the behave API - don't look for them.
-They're created temporarily when the step Python files are executed.

 *You don't need to import the decorators*: they're automatically available to your step implmentation modules as `global variables`_.